 A Public Meeting to invite formal feedback from residents, businesses, and community stakeholders will be scheduled before finalizing the Plan.

-Step 8: Council meeting - adoption of CIP
+We are here - Step 8: Council meeting - adoption of CIP

 What is a Community Improvement Plan?